codebar/tutorials/command-line/introduction/tutorial.md

 ### `mv` or move item

 What if you created a file in the wrong place?
-There's a command for that!
+There's a command for that.
 Let's move `bobs.txt` to somewhere new.
-Were you are in the `bits` folder type:
+Inside the `bits` folder type:

 ```bash
 $ mv bobs.txt ..